IL2HorusTeam/il2fb-mission-parser/docs/sections/nstationary.rst

 Ships have all the same parameters as usual objects.
 Also ships in new versions of game have some extra parameters which are described below.

-We use `StationaryShip data structure`_ to store information about ships.
+We use :class:`~il2fb.parsers.mission.sections.nstationary.StationaryShip` data structure to store information about ships.

 Definition example::